ahmad-techie/ahmad-techie/README.md

 ## Hi 👋, I'm Ahmad

 ## About Me
 I am a passionate Java Programmer with a keen interest in technology.
+I completed a full-stack Java development bootcamp at Merit America in 2021, and I have been working as a Java trainer since Jan 2022.
 As a dedicated professional, I thrive on solving complex problems through code and ensuring the quality of software through effective testing.

 ## My Expertise
 - **Java Programming:** Proficient in crafting robust and scalable solutions using Java.